 |Botanical Name||Cornus amomum|

-|Soil Type||Loamy, Moist , Wet|
+|Soil Type||Loamy, moist|

-|Native Area||Eastern North America|
+|Native Area||North America|

 Silky Dogwood Care

 The silky dogwood will do best in part sun, although it will tolerate full shade and full sun.
-You will need to ensure it has plenty of water and that the soil remains wet in full sun positions.
+You will need to ensure it has plenty of water and that the soil remains moist in full sun positions.

 Temperature and Humidity

 There is no need to fertilize the silky dogwood.
 It will grow and spread well on most soils.
 If the soil is tested for pH and it is high, an amendment can be added to increase the acidity.
-However, because of its use as a food source for pollinators fertilizers and amendments are not recommended.
+However, because of its use as a food source for pollinators, fertilizers and amendments are not recommended.

-Is Silky Dogwood Toxic?
+Types of Silky Dogwood

 Propagating Silky Dogwood